JN-gith/Hardware/README.md

 Probably out of all the arguments this is probably the one that i would most agree with but technically i still disagree with it, because from a technical point of view the use of MHz is often times wrong, and DDR is not accounted.
 And this is because if it was just simple english, yeah sure the nature of words changes.
 A lot of people may say words are about communicating.
 But the point is that's for descriptive words, what we're talking about here is an engineering term and engineering is very specific. if you get your engineering wrong, if you use the wrong units.
 Thing won't end well, both for your study/job, and the project you're working on. now the point is that if everyone understands it therefore it's more accessible.
 While it is OUR job, as the enthusiast tech community.
 To use the correct units and terms, so people don't get them mixed up.
 The fact that the general public has been misguided for so long shouldn't be put on them.
 It should be put on the people who are communicating the science and the numbers that.
 So for example youtubers, tech enthusiasts in discords and even the marketing team of RAM manufacturers.
+This also happens in windows, with the task manager.
+This is not windows being stupid, the complete opposite even.
+Because for some DIMMs it reports the bus rate for others the "effective" speed.
+This is DIMM dependant, for example, Crucial shows bus rate.

 5. It will confuse everyone <br/>
 I don't think it will confuse people any further than they already are, with even manufacturers doing it wrong.
 Windows still showing RAM speeds like in the SDR era, and CPU-Z/HWINFO64 showing the correct units.
 There is a point at which you have to turn around and say, hey we've been saying this wrong, it needs to be said right from now on.